 Emphasis is placed on bonuses and stock-based compensations so as to create a compensation system that is highly linked to performance.
 The approximate ratio of constituent elements of the compensations of directors, etc., in FY March 2020 is as follows.
 If basic compensation is equalized to "1", then the bonus is "0.8" and stock-based compensation is "1.1".
-If fixed compensation is "1", then performance-based compensation is "1.9".
+If fixed compensation is "1.9".